46th Annual Course in Cytometry

 In this lab students will walk through the workflow of designing an optimized, rigorous, and reproducible flow cytometry panel.
 The tips and tricks shared in this lab will be applicable to all panels, small or large.
 With the goal of maximizing sensitivity for each marker detected in the assay, we’ll discuss power calculations to determine sample size, sample preparation, protocol development and optimization, annotation and record keeping, characteristics of available fluorochromes, characteristics of markers of interest, how to optimally pair markers with fluorochromes, proper controls, instrument characteristics, spillover spreading, assay standardization, and considerations for high dimensional data analysis.
 Students attending this lab should walk away with an understanding of proper considerations and a workflow for designing an optimal, rigorous, and reproducible flow cytometry assay.

 Recent advancements in cytometry allow us to measure an increasing number of features per cell, generating huge high-dimensional datasets.
 This creates challenges for data analysis.
 Traditional approaches based on subjective manual gating on biaxial plots are not sufficient.
 Computational techniques have been developed to analyze, visualize, and interpret these data.
-These techniques fall into five primary categories: automated quality assessments, dimensionality reduction, automated cell and sample classification, normalization and batch effect removal, and visualization.
+These techniques fall into seven primary categories: automated quality assessments, dimensionality reduction, automated cell and sample classification, normalization and batch effect removal, trajectory inference, differential statistics, and visualization.